vawklee/DECO3000_Prototype/README.md

 ## Set up the app on a local machine <a id="setup"></a>
 1. Ensure that you have [Python Version 3.9.2](https://www.python.org/downloads/release/python-392/) installed and ready to use.
 As part of the process, you will need to include `pip` in your installation
 2. Using your preferred code editor, use the terminal and type `git clone https://github.com/vawklee/DECO3000_Prototype.git` to clone the GitHub Repository
-3. Create a virtual environment by typing `python3 -m venv venv` in the terminal
+3. Create a virtual environment by typing `python -m venv .venv` in the terminal
-4. Activate the virtual environment by typing `. venv/bin/activate`.
-Refer [here](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/) for information about virtual environments in Python
+4. Activate the virtual environment by typing `.venv\Scripts\Activate`.
+Refer [here](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/) for information about virtual environments in Python and [here](https://edstem.org/au/courses/18525/discussion/2200662) for the tutor's instructions we followed
 5. Type `pip install -r requirements.txt` into the terminal to install all dependencies in your environment

 OR